getodk/docs/docs/central-upgrade.rst

           git submodule update -i

     #.
 Check that you have enough disk space available.
-The ``sudo`` command runs the script as the system superuser.
 If you are prompted for a password, enter the system superuser password (not a Central password).

        .. code-block:: bash

           sudo ./files/postgres14/upgrade/check-available-space

        If you don't have enough space, stop here and resume when you have increased the disk space available.
-You may achieve this by clearing out data you don't need (e.g. logs) or by increasing the total disk space available (e.g. by :ref:`adding external storage <central-install-digital-ocean-external-storage>`).
+You may achieve this by clearing out data you don't need (e.g., logs) or by increasing the total disk space available (e.g., by :ref:`adding external storage <central-install-digital-ocean-external-storage>`).

     #.
-Create a disclaimer file to prove that you're reading these instructions.
+Create a file to prove that you're carefully reading these instructions.
 This is required to continue.

        .. code-block:: bash

           touch ./files/allow-postgres14-upgrade

     #.
-Stop ODK Central services.
+Stop Central.

        .. code-block:: bash